cmosig/sentle/README.md

 **(1) Initiate the `Sentle` class.** This initiates a [dask](https://www.dask.org/) cluster (don't be scared of the word cluster, this can also mean 1 CPU core) in the background.
 Each worker needs in practice about 3GB RAM in default settings.

 ```
+from sentle.sentle import Sentle
+from rasterio.crs import CRS

 sen = Sentle(num_workers=3)
 ```